-Organization and Management
+i) Organization and Management

-The configuration and the co-ordination of activities can lead to competitive advantages.
-Among the factors which favour the concentration of activities there are [4]:

-- scale economies:

-- management of the learning curve;

-- the specific advantages of each country;

-- advantages which derive from the common localization of interrelated activities such as product development and production.

-On the other hand, factors which can encourage decentralization are:

-- easier access to know-how;

-- better adaptability to local demand;

-- tariff and customs barriers;

-- risk of political changes.

-With reference to the operation value chain, the most favourable configuration of each phase can differ from the others.
-With regard to product design and

-Manufacturing Strategy in Global Markets

-Design Purchasing Production Distribution O R G A N I Z A T I O N A N A G E M E N T Informal relations as a mean Managerial roles as a mean Choice of suppliers on international markets Co-ordination in the purchase of common materials Agreements with suppliers on the global scale and in the long term as as permanent organizationa ans of coping with the enormals of integration (management terms which favour the attitude ter ous information needs M A N A G E M E N T SYSTEMS Co-makership policies with transfer of the highest standards to all suppliers Transfer of managerial innovation developed in managing plants, in plant-supplier relations and from other suppliers Order and stock management policies on a global scale through distribution requirements planning techniques Storage and transport systems management on a global scale T E C H N O L O G I E S Assisted design technologies for product-process standardization Technologies for simultaneous design Transfer of product technological innovations among plants Transfer towards suppliers of innovations in technical processes developed in company plants or by other suppliers International transfer of technological innovations incorporated in raw materials and/or components Automatic production techniques to exploit economies of scale Learning of new technological processes concentrated in pilot plants Transfer of technological innovation from plant to plant Storage and handling technologies Transfer of technological innovations among distribution systems development - both of which are strongly linked to R&D activities - decentralization of the development centres can facilitate access to know-how and its development, as decentralization improves the flow of information, improves contacts in border areas, and induces contacts with leaders in the field[17].
-The choice of suppliers in international markets makes it possible to reduce costs and improve the quality of acquired materials.
-Finally, as far as production is concerned, the generation of economies of scale can be realized either through the concentration of all production activities or through the construction of a number of plants according to the logic of specialization.
-Production in decentralized plants can favour the attainment of various objectives: low cost, learning economies, the establishment of a company in foreign markets, the introduction of new products, and technical leadership[18].
+The configuration and the coordination of activities lead to competitive advantages.
+Among the factors which favour the concentration of activities there are [4]: - economies of scale, - management of the learning curve, - the specific advantages of each country, - advantages which derive from the common localization of inter-related activities such as product development and production.
+On the other hand factors which can encourage decentralization are: - an easier access to know-how, - better adaptability to local demand, - tariff and customs barriers, - risk of political changes.
+With reference to the operation value chain the most favourable configuration of each macrophase can differ from the others.
+With regard to product design and development - both of which are strongly linked to R&S activities - decentralization of the development centres can facilitate access to know-how and its development, as it favours the flow of information, contacts in border areas, and induces contacts with leaders in the field [18].
+The choice of suppliers on international markets makes it possible to reduce costs and improve the quality of acquired materials.
+Finally as far as production is concerned, the generation of economies of scale can be realized either through the concentration of all production activities or through the construction of a number of plants according to the logic of specialization.
+Production in decentralized plants can favour the attainment of various objectives: low cost, learning economies, the establishment of a company on foreign markets, the introduction of new products, technical leadership [19].

-Table I. Decisions and Activities Related to Strategies of a Global Type

-The co-ordination of decentralized units is fundamental in obtaining competitive advantages.
-These advantages derive more from how the company manages the various activities than from where these are located.
-As is shown in Table I, co-ordination among development centres allows an exchange and increase in know-how, while co-ordination in the purchasing of materials makes it possible to obtain economies of scale and create a base for long-term agreements with suppliers.
-The transfer of experience can be considered as a form of co-ordination; the ability to capitalize and transfer experience among the various units represents an important advantage for global companies in their competition with national firms.
-As can be seen in Table I the transfer of management and technological experience is often recurrent.
-Three types of transfer class can be recognized[19]: transfer of plants and resources, transfer of knowledge and ability, and transfer of tasks and responsibilities; the transfer of just one of these classes is ineffective.
+The coordination of decentralized units is fundamental in obtaining competitive advantages.
+These advantages derive more from how the company firm manages the various activities than from where these are located.
+As is shown in Table 1, coordination among development centres allows an exchange and increase in know-how, while coordination in the purchasing of materials makes it possible to obtain economies of scale and create the base for long term agreements with suppliers.
+The transfer of experience can be considered as a form of coordination.
+The ability to capitalize and transfer experience among the various units represents an important advantage for global companies in their competition with national firms.
+As can be seen in Table 1 the transfer of management and technological experience is often recurrent.
+Three types of transfer classes can be recognized [20]: transfer of plants and resources, of knowledge and ability, of tasks and responsibilities; the transfer of just one of the above mentioned classes is ineffective.